-3.3 Microfilm Quality and Testing Requirements
+3.4 Microfilm Quality and Testing Requirements

-- 3.3.1 Microfilm tapes must be processed with a leader and trailer on microfilm rolls sized in accordance with Missouri Secretary of State Guidelines. - 3.3.2 Under no circumstances must microfilm have splices. - 3.3.3 Upon request, the contractor must conduct a one-time application of browntone/silver-lock prior to storage in the pure vault at no additional charge to the County. - 3.3.4 The contractor must conduct and document appropriate resolution, density, and methylene blue tests at intervals sufficient to ensure microfilm products meet or exceed the requirements defined in current State of Missouri Guidelines for Local Records Microfilming, and provide results to the specific Boone County office requesting service in a format identified by the County, e.g., written or e-mail, at no additional charge to the County. - 3.3.5 The contractor must send certified results to the specific County office requesting service that addresses film resolution.
+- 3.4.1 Microfilm tapes must be processed with a leader and trailer on microfilm rolls sized in accordance with Missouri Secretary of State Guidelines. - 3.4.2 Under no circumstances must microfilm have splices. - 3.4.3 Upon request, the contractor must conduct a one-time application of brown-tone/silver-lock prior to storage in the pure vault at no additional charge to the County. - 3.4.4 The contractor must conduct and document appropriate resolution, density, and methylene blue tests at intervals sufficient to ensure microfilm products meet or exceed the requirements defined in current State of Missouri Guidelines for Local Records Microfilming, and provide results to the Boone County Circuit Clerk's Office in a format identified by the County, e.g., written or e-mail, at no additional charge to the County. - 3.4.5 The contractor must send certified results to the specific County office requesting service that addresses film resolution.
 Film resolution results must accompany each roll of first-generation film.
 Resolution test results must be no less than 110 lines/m for images captured by a planetary camera.
-The contractor must add a resolution and density target at the beginning of each roll. - 3.3.6 Upon request, the contractor must send certified results for density that must accompany each roll of first and second-generation film to the specific County office that has requested service.
-The contractor must add a resolution and density target at the beginning of each roll. - 3.3.7 Upon request, the contractor must send certified results of residual thiosulfate concentration that must accompany each roll of first and second-generation film to the specific County office that has requested service.
+The contractor must add a resolution and density target at the beginning of each roll. - 3.4.6 Upon request, the contractor must send certified results for density that must accompany each roll of first and second-generation film to the specific County office that has requested service.
+The contractor must add a resolution and density target at the beginning of each roll. - 3.4.7 Upon request, the contractor must send certified results of residual thiosulfate concentration that must accompany each roll of first and second-generation film.
 The methylene blue test specified in ANSI PH4.8-1985 must be used to verify film quality.